neos-modding-group/neos-modding-group.github.io/mods.md

 Allows you to quickly generate huge amounts of dynamic fields/variables/drivers for blendshapes, bones and pretty much anything you might want

-The latest version is [1.0.0](https://github.com/TheJebForge/DynVarGenerator/releases/tag/1.0.0)
+The latest version is [1.1.0](https://github.com/TheJebForge/DynVarGenerator/releases/tag/1.1.0):
+Added more options, some fixes

 <!--net.dfghiatus.dynamicbonechainwizardmod-->
 ### [DynamicBoneChainWizardMod](https://github.com/dfgHiatus/DynamicBoneChainWizardMod) by [dfgHiatus](https://github.com/dfgHiatus)